ojsl1/metadata-fetcher/README.md

 ## Purpose
 Currently the main goals are:
+- [X] Easily fetch pnginfo from images by drag-n-dropping into the gui.
-- To create a pseudo-file manager that allows rendering images into a customizable (and scrollable) mosaic, compare:
+- [ ] Pseudo-file manager that allows rendering images into a customizable (and scrollable) mosaic, compare:
     - imagemagick montage
     - yfszzx/stable-diffusion-webui-images-browser
     - bit9labs/sd-masonry
     - dolphin file manager icon view with all ui panels hidden, small label width, and max line number as 1
-- To be able to easily fetch pnginfo from images by drag-n-dropping into the gui.

 ## Todo
 - [X] OOP